pommevilla/reimagined-journey/content/blog/20210823_learning_shiny/index.md

 # The stress of the NMDS was below 0.05, indicating that reducing the dimensions of the data does a fair job.
 penguin.NMDS$stress

+# We have to filter out NAs since `metaMDS` doesn't like them
 penguin.NMDS <- as.data.frame(vegan::scores(penguin.NMDS, display = "sites")) %>%
   bind_cols(
     penguins %>%